comic/evalutils/docs/usage.rst

 This will build your docker container, add the test data as a temporary volume, run the evaluation, and then ``cat /output/metrics.json``.
 If the output looks ok, then you're ready to go.

-You can deploy the evaluation container with
+You can export the evaluation container with

 .. code-block:: console

-    $ ./deploy.sh
+    $ ./export.sh

 which will create myproject.tar in the folder.
 You can then upload this directly to `Grand Challenge`_ on your evaluation methods page.